qdb-io/qdb-kvstore/README.md

 ===========

 Transactional in memory key/value store.
 Writes the store to disk periodically in snapshot files.
 Uses a transaction log to replay from the last snapshot after a crash.
-Clustering is optional and all nodes in the cluster see the same view of the store.

 Fire's events when objects are created, updated or deleted.